Skip to main content

 • Business Application Provider

-1.2 CONTEXT
+1.2 CONTEXT AND ARCHITECTURE FIT

 By implementing this standard, companies can streamline the process of managing and exchanging certificates, reducing the burden of maintaining multiple certificates for different customers.
-Additionally, the standard ensures that certificates are validated and exchanged in a secure and reliable manner, enhancing trust and confidence in the data exchange process.
+Additionally, the standard ensures that certificates are exchanged in a secure and reliable manner, enhancing trust and confidence in the data exchange process.
 Overall, the introduction of a cross-industry standard for company certificates is a crucial step towards achieving seamless and secure data exchange across the automotive industry.

-1.3 CONFORMANCE
+1.3 CONFORMANCE AND PROOF OF CONFORMITY

 As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
 Everything else in this specification is normative.